Sea Turtle Rescue Assistance and Rehabilitation Act

 • The recovery, care or treatment of stranded sea turtles.

-• The collection of data from stranded sea turtles for scientific research and better understanding of turtle health.
+• Collecting data from stranded sea turtles for scientific research and to understand turtle health better.

 • Facility operation costs directly related to caring for stranded sea turtles.